HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 |  12   | Beastfolk | -                                              | -                            |

 ## [Class](https://heringtonpress.github.io/systems/olc/olc-classes/)
 Classes are broken up into Templates which are denoted as A, B, C, and D. You begin play with the A template of a Class and as you progress you can unlock more.
-When you buy additional templates with Experience you may take the next alphabetical template in a class you have or take A in a new class that makes sense for your character.
-A character may never have more the 4 templates, though you could swap two templates at the cost of buying a new one.
+When you gain a level you may take the next alphabetical template in a class you have or take A in a new class that makes sense for your character.
+A character may never have more the 4 templates, though you could swap two templates when leveling up.

 You gain access to all the parts of a class when you have that letter template.
 For example.
-Laius is a level 1 Slayer, meaning he get both Critical Hits and Attack Surge.
+Laius is a level 1 Slayer, meaning he get both Critical Hits and Parry.
 ## Background
 Who you were before your career as an adventurer.
 When making a save you may bargain with the Guide to add the Background value to a Save.